Mahlatse-Seloane/Mahlatse-Seloane/README.md

 I created this GitHub account after losing access to my previous one.
 All my work going forward will be uploaded and maintained here.

-The projects here reflect my ongoing effort to **learn through building** — balancing creativity with structured experimentation.
+The projects here reflect my ongoing effort to **learn through building**, where I  balance creativity with structured experimentation.
 My goal is not just to write functional code, but to **explore design decisions, document my thought process, and improve clarity and organization** in each project.

 Many of the projects were originally completed during my time at university.
 I am revisiting them to **better understand software design and collaborative practices**, and to practice applying structured development principles.